A Universal Dynamic Program and Refined Existence Results for Decentralized Stochastic Control: Conclusion

 \section{Conclusion}

-For sequential dynamic teams with standard Borel measurement and control action spaces, we introduced a dynamic programming formulation, established its well-posedness and provided new existence results.
-Our dynamic program builds on, but significantly modifies, Witsenhausen's standard form, and the formulation here through our recent work \cite{YukselSaldiSICON17} allows for a standard Borel controlled state dynamics.This leads to a well-defined dynamic programming recursion for a very general class of sequential stochastic dynamic teams (that is, sequential decentralized stochastic control) through measurability and universal measurability properties of the value functions at each time stage.
-More importantly, through this formulation and a measurable selection condition, a new existence result was obtained for optimal team policies.
-This condition, which is more general than the earlier reported results, states that for a static team with independent measurements it suffices for the cost function to be continuous in the actions for the existence of an optimal policy.
-This result also applies to dynamic teams which admit static reductions with independent measurements through a change of measure formula, also due to Witsenhausen.
-We showed that, through a counterexample, weaker conditions may not lead to existence of an optimal team policy.
-The paper thus presents a {\it dynamic programming approach} counterpart to the {\it strategic measures approach} presented in earlier work.
+For sequential dynamic teams with standard Borel measurement and control action spaces, we introduced a general controlled Markov and dynamic programming formulation, established its well-posedness and provided new existence results for optimal policies.
+Our dynamic program builds on, but significantly modifies, Witsenhausen's standard form, and the formulation here through our recent work \cite{YukselSaldiSICON17} allows for a standard Borel controlled state dynamics.
+This leads to a well-defined dynamic programming recursion for a very general class of sequential decentralized stochastic control problems.
+In addition, refined existence results have been obtained for optimal policies; these generalize prior results in the literature.